excalith/dev-cheats/README.md

 </p>

 <p align="center">
-Dev Cheats is an intuitive and user-friendly interactive cheatsheet that provides a handy reference for developers to search and access various command line tool usages quickly and efficiently.
+Dev Cheats is a community-driven, intuitive and user-friendly interactive cheatsheet that provides a handy reference for developers to search and access various command line tool usages quickly and efficiently.
 </p>

 <p align="center">
     <img src=".github/splash.gif">
 </p>

-## Warning

-This project is still in development.
-Please feel free to contribute any way you can.
-Just keep in mind that you should pay attention to [CONTRIBUTING](.github/CONTRIBUTING.md) before contributing.

 ## Features